samsheffield/Narrative_Design/docs/assets/documents/css-cheatsheet.md

 # Cascading Style Sheets

 Cascading Style Sheets (CSS) are used to describe to a web browser how to display HTML elements.
-CSS is often saved in .css files.
+CSS is often saved in .css files but it can also be embedded directly in HTML files.

+## CSS Reference
+W3Schools is a great reference for CSS ([link](https://www.w3schools.com/css/)).

 ## CSS syntax
 CSS syntax consists of rules defined by a `selector` and a `declaration block`.